 - Works with the Major Cell Carriers in US and Canada

 Installation was very simple.
 Sean used the brackets to mount the omni-directional antenna to our ladder on the roof of the RV.
 The outside antenna would also work great with the TechnoRV Suction Cup Mount.

-The ladder mounted exterior antenna stayed firmed in place over some seriously bumpy highways.
-The wall mounted interior amplifier has stayed in place as well, BUT the soldering broke.
+The ladder-mounted exterior antenna stayed firmed in place over some seriously bumpy highways.
+The wall-mounted interior amplifier has stayed in place as well, BUT the soldering broke.
 We called WeBoost customer service when it quit working and did not get a good response.
-They acted like it was operator error.
+They acted like it was an operator error.
 Sean opened it and saw the breakage inside.
 Since it was past the warranty date, we did not send it back, but we also decided to look for a more sturdy option.